H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

 MountainShares governance is explicitly phased.
 The Phase 0 through Phase 3 specifications are fully ingested into the `governance_rag` ChromaDB collection (643 chunks, confirmed live March 26, 2026), making governance rules and phase transition criteria queryable by natural language through Ms. Jarvis:

-- **Phase 0 — Invite-only beta (specification and audit template ingested ✅)**
+- **Phase 0 — Invite-only beta (★ LAUNCHED March 26–27, 2026)**
   The Phase 0 spec defines the invite-only beta parameters, participant constraints, and audit requirements.
-The Phase 0 audit template is ingested and available for governance queries.
-Container services for MountainShares (ports 8080–8084) are not yet deployed — the corpus is ready; the beta has not yet launched.
+All five MountainShares container services (ports 8080–8084) are deployed and live.
+Five smart contracts are confirmed live on Arbitrum One mainnet (chain ID 42161).
+The `governance_rag` (643 chunks) and `commons_rag` (306 chunks) collections provide the semantic backing for Phase 0 governance.
+No public members yet — invite-only beta is the current operational state.

 - **Growth phase**
   As participation and capacity increase, more decisions move into community proposals, voting, and review processes, supported by Ms. Jarvis's analytical and explanatory tools.